Photo of drowned migrants triggers fight over Trump asylum clampdown

 “The deaths of Oscar and Valeria represent a failure to address the violence and desperation pushing people to take journeys of danger for the prospect of a life in safety and dignity,” he said in the statement.

-Additional reporting by Andrew Hay in Taos, New Mexico, Tom Miles in Geneva, Philip Pullella in the Vatican and Steve Holland in Washington; Writing by Frank Jack Daniel; Editing by Alistair Bell and Sandra Maler
+Reporting by Jaciel Rubios in Matamoros; Additional reporting by Andrew Hay in Taos, New Mexico, Tom Miles in Geneva, Philip Pullella in the Vatican, and Steve Holland and Andy Sullivan in Washington; Writing by Frank Jack Daniel; Editing by Alistair Bell and Sandra Maler